 26. Make use of free Wi-Fi to take the self-guided Five Generations, One Port tour and learn about the history of the Quays of the Old Port.

 27. Browse (and maybe buy from) stalls from more than 100 artists over a kilometre of Sainte-Catherine Street in eastern Canada’s largest open-air art market, the Festival International Montréal en Arts, held over five days at the end of June.

 28. August’s FestiBlues International de Montréal brings blues to the mainstream, with five days of musical acts to discover.
 Free events are available, though the main festival itself is close to free, with a nightly pass priced at just $7 (free for children under 12).

 29. In August, bring the kids to a weekend of fun during the Fête des enfants de Montréal, the Montreal Children’s Festival.
-In 2011, free activities included singing, dancing and music as well as sports and crafts.
+In 2013, free activities included singing, dancing, and live music as well as sports and crafts.